vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 You can accomplish this by adding the YAML to the `configuration.yaml` file or by configure it via the Home Assistant frontend **Scrape** integration.\
 I also have a [dedicated page](homeassistant_web_scraper) about this integration, how it can be used to integrate almost any website data direct into your dashboard.\
-Install this integration via this button in your own HA instance.\
+Install this integration via this button in your own Home Assistant instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=scrape)

 ```yaml